thedevarchive/shieldalert-security-dashboard/README.md

 ## Password Checker

+Enter a password in the input box, and it will determine the strength of that password.
+The page features a status bar showing the password's strength, a checklist that lets you know how to strengthen your password and an estimate of how long it will take crack the password through brute force.

 ## Phishing Quiz

+Given a sample email, you will have to determine if it is a suspicious email or not.
+If you think it is "safe", click on "Looks safe".
+Otherwise, click on "Looks suspicious".

 ## Link Checklist

+Enter a link in the input box, and it will determine how suspicious the link is.
+This also shows a status bar of how suspicious the link is and a checklist of how many red flags the link has ticked.

+Disclaimer: This feature does not check for all possible suspicious terms, domain endings or misspelled websites.
+You may also need to verify the context and sender to ensure the link is not suspicious.

 ## Breach Response Checklist

+This is a page that tells you what to do when any of your accounts have been compromised.
+Tick the boxes next to the actions you have taken.
+The page also has a progress bar determining how many steps you have completed on the checklist.

 # Features

+* Landing page complete with tips that improve user's security
 * Password checker that tests the strength of an entered password, including an estimate of how fast the password could be cracked
 * Quiz that tests users on identifying phishing emails
 * Link checker the identifies if the link is suspicious